kiranbhusalusha-bit/CMPN202-Operating-Systems/week1.md

 ### Trade-off:Ubuntu Server vs Debian

-The trade-off lies in the variety of products within the marketplace.<|human|>Ubuntu Server vs Debian Trade-off: Trade-off is the diversity in the products in the market.
+The trade-off lies in the variety of products within the marketplace.Headless Ubuntu Server vs Debian Trade-off: Trade-off is the diversity in the products in the market.
 - **Stability vs Currency**:Debian has the greatest stability, but outdated packages.
 - **Security Tooling**: Ubuntu offers improved integration with AppArmor, Lynis and fail2ban.
 - **Rationale of the decision**: Ubuntu has been chosen to be used in the subsequent security audit and monitoring stages.